-Allie Shimkus, a junior at Bemidji High School, has been named the Boys & Girls Club of the Bemidji Area Youth of the Year.
+Allie Shimkus, a junior at Bemidji High school and Club member of the Boys & Girls Club of the Bemidji Area, has been named the Minnesota Youth of the Year by Boys & Girls Club of America, making her the first Bemidji youth to receive the honor.

 Shimkus has been a Club member for nine years, a Club volunteer and a junior staff member for three years.
 She has volunteered hundreds of hours at the Club, assisting with programs for younger children.
 She was a featured speaker at the Club’s gala in February.

 A junior at Bemidji High School, Shimkus is a three-year participant in the fall musical, a member of the mock trial team, a Link Leader and a member of the National Honor Society.

 She competed for the state Youth of the Year title based on a series of three essays, three letters of recommendation, an interview with a panel of judges and speech about her Club experience.
 The Boys & Girls Club of the Bemidji Area has participated in the state competition since 2010.
 Shimkus is the first in the Club’s history to win state honors and advance to the regional.

 The Boys & Girls Club of the Bemidji area offers its Youth of the Year program under the leadership of Nate Skar, assistant director of good character and citizenship, and Shelby Weckwerth, unit director.

 This summer, Shimkus will join other state winners to vie for the Midwest regional and the opportunity to earn an additional $10,000 college scholarship, renewable for four years up to $40,000.
 Six youth, including five regional winners and a military youth winner, will advance to Washington D.C. in September 2018 to compete for the title of Boys & Girls Club of America’s National Youth of the Year.